BuhleMtshali/full-stack-python/day-02/README.md

 This part right here? 👆 It adjusts the age if the user’s birthday hasn’t happened yet this year.
 Without it, your calculator would be out here LYING. 💅

-🧪 Sample Run

---------- Welcome to the Mini Age Calculator🍄 -------- Enter your name: Buhle
-Great, What year were you born in Buhle: 2000
-What month were you born in ?
-(1-12): 1
-Okay Buhle, You are 25 years and 6 months old🎁

 📂 Folder Structure

 📁 day-02-age-calculator/